StevenWeir038/Island-Aqua/README.md

 - The site has two Navigation bar styles.
 A Hamburger style for [smaller screens](docs/readme/mobile_tablet_nav.png "Preview of header/nav with logo at lower resolutions") with limited width and a standard navbar as viewed on [desktop](docs/readme/desktop_nav.png "Preview of header/nav for higher resolution screens") sized screens.

+- Hover effects and vertical components added to desktop to aid user with selection and intuitively understand how the site is arranged.

 ## Landing page
 - The [*landing page*](docs/readme/landing_page.png "Website landing page and preview of header/nav at desktop resolution") has a hero background to pique the users interest.
 A well designed/maintained aquascape is aesthetically pleasing therefore conveys an *implicit* message to the visitor.